Russia's Rosneft considers selling a stake in retail business -source

-MOSCOW, June 23 Russia's largest oil producer Rosneft is considering selling a stake in its retail business, which it had decided to spin off, a source at the company said on Friday.
+MOSCOW, June 23 (Reuters) - Russia's largest oil producer Rosneft is considering selling a stake in its retail business, which it had decided to spin off, a source at the company said on Friday.

 Rosneft's head Igor Sechin told an annual general meeting on Thursday that the company was working on a new strategy, including spinning off its retail business.